 A dog life jacket is a product that must work properly.
-Too many are poorly designed making swimming difficult and getting your dog out of the water awkward for both of you.
+Too many either make swimming difficult for your dog or make getting your dog out of the water awkward for both of you.
 Really poor ones can make things painful and scary for your dog.

 Freedom of Movement

-The first priority in a dog life vest is that your dog be able to swim in it.
+TOP priority in a dog life vest design is that your dog is able to swim in it.
 Well, yeah, you might think.
 Of course.
 Sadly, not “of course”.
 Good design isn’t as common as you would hope and expect.

-Simple test: Put it on your dog.
+Simple test: Put the dog life vest on your dog.
 If he cannot walk comfortably in it, he cannot swim comfortably in it.
-If he tips forward or walks in an abnormal way, chances are it is binding his front legs.
-Asking him to swim in that is like asking you to swim with your upper arms belted to your sides.
+If he tips forward, refuses to walk or walks in an abnormal way, chances are it is binding his front legs.
+Not good.

 This arrangement guarantees that when you lift your dog, his head comes out first and all his wet weight is borne by the well-protected and sturdy ribcage.
 Imagine yourself in the water.
 Would you prefer to be lifted out by a belt around your waist or by one up around your chest/under your arms?
 Well, so would your dog.

-Frequently companies put straps down around the tender belly and then place the handle in the visual center of the dog’s back.
-The problem?
-Dogs carry most of their weight up front so if you lift in the center you will actually tip the dog forward dunking the head into the water while, at the same moment, pulling hard on his tender belly.
+Frequently straps are down around the tender belly with the handle in the visual center of the dog’s back.
+Wrong!
+Dogs carry most of their weight up front so if you lift in the center you will actually tip the dog frighteningly forward into the water while, at the same moment, pulling hard on his tender belly.
 Ugh and ouch!

 Simple test: Put the life jacket on your dog.
 Using the handle, start to lift him off the ground.
 His front feet should lift off first.
 Perfect.
 If his rear end tips up off the ground, you’ll dunk your dog’s head underwater as you’re trying to help him.

-Dog life vests are a “once in a lifetime” purchase to help keep my dog safe.
-Buying design and quality is important to me here.
+Dog life vests are a “once in a lifetime” purchase to help keep your dog safe.
+Buy high quality.
 Armed with this info, go find a life jacket that does what it should do – keep your dog safe!